 Sales module (CRM)

 The automated process facilitates the workload of the sales team.
 It stores structured data like names, contact details, order history, customers’ preferences, etc. The team members use it to build communication channels and make sales.
-Besides basic features related to the client’s data storage, CRM also can process such order details as inquiries, quotations, order acceptance, invoices, tracking and be ready to generate requests for the next ordering tasks.
+Besides basic features related to the client’s data storage, CRM also can process such order details as inquiries, quotations, order acceptance, invoices, and tracking and be ready to generate requests for the next ordering tasks.
 Consequently, the common task of any ERP system is to integrate CRM with the sales module to increase the conversion rate and enable qualitative and efficient services.
-In order to provide valuable customers’ experience, even the smallest details should be tracked, analyzed and taken into account by the team.
+In order to provide a valuable customer experience, even the smallest details should be tracked, analyzed, and taken into account by the team.

 ERP distribution module